242 pointsby surrTurr8 months ago34 comments

 I wouldn’t worry about this project becoming overly mainstream or changing everyday speech.

-• verisimi7 days ago
+• verisimi8 months ago

 > I wouldn’t worry about this project becoming overly mainstream or changing everyday speech.